ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 ### Viewing the results

-The results of each evaluation are stored in a results folder (defaulting to `results`).
+The results of each evaluation are stored in a results folder (defaulting to `results/gpt_evaluation`).
 Inside each run's folder, you'll find:

 - `eval_results.jsonl`: Each question and answer, along with the GPT metrics for each QA pair.
 - `parameters.json`: The parameters used for the run, like the overrides.